NaamaPearl/GittinsProject/README.md

 ```
 $ python main.py
 ```
-use `-p` to plot results, and `-l` to use previously generated MDPs.
+use `-p` to plot results, and `-l` to load previously generated MDPs.

 Defualt values for all needed simulation parameters are defined in `Framework\config.py`.